 This Journal Square spot is focused on honoring old-world Italian classics with a modern twist.
 The bread, pizza, and pasta are all made in-house, and gluten-free and vegan options are available.
 The menu features all the favorites, including spaghetti pomodoro, fettuccine Alfredo, and rigatoni bolognese.
 The fresh taste here is sure to hit the spot.

 Laico’s | 67 Terhune Avenue

 Another old standby that looks unassuming enough (kind of like an old house), this is a rare gem of a find in the Greenville section of Jersey City.
-After perusing the extensive wine list, check out the Paglia e Fieno with shrimp and scallops in a vodka cream sauce or the fettuccine alfredo.
-The old-school Italian vibe and delectable food will keep you coming back for more, promise.
+After perusing the extensive wine list, check out the Paglia e Fieno with shrimp and scallops in a vodka cream sauce or the fettuccine Alfredo.
+The old-school Italian vibe and delectable food will keep diners coming back for more, promise.

 Luna | 279 Grove Street